dg/twitter-php/readme.md

 }
 ```

 The static method `Twitter::clickable()` makes links, mentions and hash tags in status clickable.
+If `true` is passed as second argument, the links are opened in new tab.

 The authenticate() method tests if user credentials are valid: